Getting a product from your supplier to Amazon requires investment--this investment is your Cost of Goods Sold or COGS.

 - Supplier costs

-- Cost of getting the item to your local warehouse (if applicable)
+- Cost of getting the item to your local warehouse.
+This would include inbound FBA shipping costs: Cost of sending your products to Amazon (if applicable)

-- In case of Seller-fulfilled Prime and FBM: Also consider the cost of shipping the product to a shopper
+- In case of Seller-fulfilled Prime and FBM: Consider the cost of shipping the product to a shopper

 What should you leave out of your COGS calculation?